Categories

 What compelled you to give back UC Irvine graduate and postdoctoral scholars?

 Nan: We wanted to start an endowment to support student parents, especially graduate and postdocs or even earlier career scientists that are starting a family and child caring.
+We wanted to provide funding for parents to still be able to afford to go to conferences.
 I had my first child as a third-year grad student and the average age is increasing for grad students.
 Many people want to start a family or they are in the age range where this is happening.
 But, of course, there are a lot of challenges.
 It’s definitely not a traditional route many people take.
 Just from my personal experience, I felt like it would be nice to have more support both financially and having a community.
 Including accommodations and resources both personnel resources or facility-based resources.
 So that’s kind of why we wanted to wanted to do this.

 And specifically naming the study room, we just liked the idea of having a quiet place for these grad students, parents or not, to be able to step away and be able to focus on whatever they wanted.
 Whether they want to finish their dissertation, prepare a publication or getting in a meeting where they’re not disturbed.